 I entered the Naval Nuclear Propulsion Program and served as a nuclear-trained submarine officer aboard two fast-attack submarines based in Connecticut and Hawaii.

 I later attended the MBA program at the University of Minnesota-Twin Cities, receiving my MBA in Finance and Operations in 2001.
-I spent part of my final semester as a student at the ESADE business school in Barcelona, Spain, where I increasingly recognized my interest in the legal field.
+I spent part of my final semester as a student at the ESADE business school in Barcelona, Spain, where I discovered my increasing interest in the legal field.

-In 2006, I graduated from Harvard Law School, where I served as an editor of the Harvard Law Review.
+In 2006, I graduated from Harvard Law School, where I served as an editor/member of the Harvard Law Review.

 I spent my first three years of law practice in Milwaukee, Wisconsin as a finance associate at the national law firm of Foley & Lardner LLP.

-I currently maintain law licenses in New Mexico and New York (inactive).
+I currently maintain law licenses in New Mexico (active) and New York (inactive).

-I live in Albuquerque with my wife, two children, several rescued dogs, and a calico cat whose affections are at times difficult to discern.
+I live in Albuquerque with my wife, two children, several dogs, and a calico cat who thinks she runs the place but who are we to disagree.